nordtechtiger/quickbuild/README.md

 # gcc -c a.c
 # gcc -c b.c
 # gcc -c c.c
+# ./output
 ```

-### Example
+### Examples
 All of these features are usually combined to create more powerful build scripts.
-Check out a comprehensive config that can compile (and boostrap!)
-Quickbuild:
+There will eventually be some examples in the examples/ folder, but for now, you can check out the current Quickbuild config in this project or in some of the other projects currently powered by Quickbuild.
+Or, you can check out the comprehensive reference config that was originally used to boostrap Quickbuild:
 ```
-# General compiler arguments
+# general compiler arguments
 compiler = "clang++";
 flags = "-g -O0 -Wall -Wextra -pthread -pedantic-errors";

-# Files to compile
+# files to compile
 sources = "src/*.cpp";
 headers = "src/*.hpp";

-# Files to create
+# files to create
 objects = sources: "src/*.cpp" -> "obj/*.o";
 binary = "./bin/quickbuild";

-# Main target
+# main task
 "quickbuild" {
   depends = objects, headers;
   run = "[compiler] [flags] [objects] -o [binary]";
 }

-# Object files
+# object files
 objects as obj {
   depends = obj: "obj/*.o" -> "src/*.cpp";
   run = "[compiler] [flags] -c [depends] -o [obj]";
 }

-# Run
+# run
 "run" {
   depends = "quickbuild";
   run = "[binary]";
 }

-# Clean
+# clean
 "clean" {
   run = "rm [objects]",
         "rm [binary]";